GregorySchwartz/diversity/README.md

   -S,--input-sample-field INT
-                           The index for the sample ID in the header separated by '|' (1 indexed) -f,--fast-bin            Whether to use a much faster, but approximated, binomial coefficient for the rarefaction analysis -n,--remove-N            Remove 'N' and 'n' characters
+                           The index for the sample ID in the header separated by '|' (1 indexed) -I,--input-subsampling INT INT
+                           The start point and interval of subsamples in the rarefaction curve.
+For instance, '1 1' would be 1, 2, 3, ...
+'2 6' would be 2, 8, 14, ...
+  -f,--fast-bin            Whether to use a much faster, but approximated,
+                           binomial coefficient for the rarefaction analysis -n,--remove-N            Remove 'N' and 'n' characters